Paul Roberts

 Course 1

-Charles Owen enjoys an extensive international career performing a wide-ranging repertoire to outstanding critical acclaim.
+Charles Owen has an international career performing a wide-ranging repertoire to outstanding critical acclaim.
 He appears at many major UK venues such as Wigmore Hall, Bridgewater Hall, The Sage & Kings Place.
 Internationally, he has performed at Lincoln Center and Carnegie Hall in New York, the Brahms Saal in Vienna’s Musikverein, Paris Musée d’Orsay, Amsterdam Concertgebouw and the Moscow Conservatoire.
-He has an extensive recording list, ranging from Bach (complete Partitas) to Brahms, Janacek and Poulenc, and most recently a highly acclaimed Liszt recording of Années de pèlerinage-Suisse and Bénédiction.
+He has an extensive recording list, ranging from Bach (complete Partitas) to Brahms, Janacek, Poulenc, and Liszt.
+He has just released a Schumann disc, The Young Schumann.

-Charles has been a hugely valued presence at Paul Roberts' summer school for many years.
-2022 was his 10th year on the courses.
+Charles has been a hugely valued presence at Paul Roberts' summer school – 2025 will be his 13th year on the courses.

 Course 3